neophob/PixelController/README.md

 the configuration file, by default the null output device is enabled.

 ### Main idea
-The main idea is, that you can create an nice looking Visual on your matrix by selecting the right "elements".
+The main idea of PixelController is, that you can create an nice looking Visual on your matrix by selecting the right "elements".
 The "elements" of a Visual are

 * two **Generators** (create the content)
 * two **Effects** (modify the content)